 - 1/2 cup butter - softened (1 stick)

 - 2-3 tablespoons dark rum

-Heat oven to 400 degrees F. Spray a 9x13 baking dish with baking spray.
+- Heat oven to 400 degrees F. Spray a 9×13 baking dish with baking spray.

-Cut bananas lengthwise and lay into baking dish.
+- Cut bananas lengthwise and lay into the bottom of the baking dish.

-In a separate mixing bowl, combine topping ingredients (flour, brown sugar, cinnamon, dark rum, and softened butter).
+- In a separate mixing bowl, combine topping ingredients (flour, brown sugar, cinnamon, softened butter and dark room).
 Use the back of a fork to thoroughly combine mixture (will be crumbly).
 Stir in pecans.
 Sprinkle topping over bananas/filling.
 Add more pecans on top if desired.
 Just be sure to cover baking dish with aluminum foil halfway through baking if you used a lot of pecans (to prevent them from burning).

 - Bake 35 minutes or until golden brown and bubbly.
 Allow to cool and serve with a scoop of ice cream or whipped topping.